-Like its name implies, baker's special honey is the perfect alternative to standard sugar in baking recipes.
+As its name implies, baker's special honey is the perfect alternative to standard sugar in baking recipes.
 This honey variety is also used for brewing batches of mead, a trendy fermented beverage made from yeast and honey.

 Yes!
 In fact, people have been eating honeycomb for thousands of years.
-Not only is honeycomb a tasty, all-natural snack, but it also rich in vitamins and minerals.
+Not only is honeycomb a tasty, all-natural snack, but it is also rich in vitamins and minerals.

 The raw honey and waxy cells of honeycomb are both edible.
 Much like honey, honeycomb varies in taste depending on the types of nectar the bees gathered.

 Honeycomb is delicious when eaten on its own.
 Or, try eating honeycomb in a variety of other unique ways, including:

 Raw honey comes straight from the beehive and is not heated to the point of pasteurization.
 Once the honey is extracted from the hive, it's strained to remove any beeswax and bee body parts and then bottled.
 Raw honey is available in both unfiltered and filtered options, and since it hasn't been heat-treated, it has a thicker, more opaque consistency than processed honey.